Markushenriksson13/DeepLearning-Assignment-3/README.md

 If needed, modify API_URL in app4.py to match your Flowise instance.
 The app streams responses in real time for a smooth user experience.
 🏆 Contributors
-Created by [Your Name] – feel free to contribute via pull requests!
+Created by Markus Henriksson – feel free to contribute via pull requests!

 ## 📜 License
 MIT License.